 Jeff has presented more than 300 papers, symposia, and workshops at state, national, and international meetings (see vita for complete list).

-- MAT in Elementary Education from Beloit College, 1977
+MAT Elementary Education Beloit College 1977

 M.A.
 Developmental Psychology Gallaudet University 1979

 Ph.D.
 Education/School Psychology University of California at Berkeley 1985